MetalMiner’s aluminum price index, the monthly Aluminum MMI®, registered a value of 90 in May, a significant increase of 2.3% from 88 in April.

 Even outside China, production has been ramping up over the past six months.
 UC Rusal and Alcoa, Inc. have responded by closing older and less-efficient capacity, but even so, both they and other primary producers are investing in new capacity at the same time.
 Demand for aluminum remains robust, but the excess of supply is something that is clearly bugging aluminum producers.

 Certainly, the supply outlook doesn’t explain the recent price increase.
 However, the recent weakness in the dollar does.
-The dollar index is experiencing some turbulence for the first time in more than 9 months and that supported aluminum and most industrial metal prices in April.
+The dollar index is experiencing some turbulence for the first time in more than nine months and that supported aluminum and most industrial metal prices in April.

 Battery Research Continues